glanceapp/glance/docs/configuration.md

 Whether to open the link in the same or a new tab.

 ### Releases
-Display a list of releases for specific repositories on Github.
-Draft releases and prereleases will not be shown.
+Display a list of latest releases for specific repositories on Github, GitLab or Docker Hub.

 Example: